- Third generation of Nissan's popular flagship crossover symbolizes Nissan's design-led product and brand renaissance

 A Concept Brought to the Showroom

-"At Nissan, we create concept vehicles with an eye toward production, rather than just for entertaining auto show audiences," said Andy Palmer, chief planning officer and executive vice president, Nissan Motor Co., Ltd. "Likely few people who saw Resonance in its North American International Auto Show debut imagined that we could build such a futuristic design.
-But here it is, ready to hit Nissan showrooms less than 24 months later."
+"At Nissan, we create concept vehicles with an eye toward production, rather than just for entertaining auto show audiences," explained Shiro Nakamura, Senior Vice President and Chief Creative Officer of Nissan Motor Co., Ltd. "Likely few people who saw Resonance in its North American International Auto Show debut imagined that we could build such a futuristic design.
+But here it is, ready for the roads of the world less than 24 months later."

 Though one was conceptual and the other production-based, Resonance and the new Murano were created on parallel tracks – with shared design themes and key attributes such as their boomerang lights and unique floating roof treatment.